MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-lateral-movement.md

    > [!Note]
    > Like in Pass-the-Hash, Azure ATP doesn't know the ticket was passed  based on local client activity.
 However, Azure ATP does detect the activity *once the ticket is used*, that is, leveraged to access another resource/service.

-Complete your attack by accessing the domain controller using the “dir” command:
+4. Complete your attack by accessing the domain controller from **VictimPC**.

-4. Access the Domain Controller from VictimPC.
 In the command prompt now running with the tickets of SamirA in memory execute:

    ``` cmd
    dir \\ContosoDC\c$